-Say for example if a particular meme related niche is very less competitive, it may still not be a good niche as it would be hard to make a good consistent income out of it due to the nature of the niche.
+Say for example if a particular meme-related niche is very less competitive, it may still not be a good niche as it would be hard to make a good consistent income out of it due to the nature of the niche.

 Just consider a few things when trying to gauge the profitability of a niche.
-Is there a good demand of products in that niche (especially if you’re looking to monetize it using affiliate marketing, more on that later)?
+Is there a good demand for products in that niche (especially if you’re looking to monetize it using affiliate marketing, more on that later)?
 Is the niche audience willing to spend money?
 Would there be advertisers willing to pay to market to the users in that niche?

 Going as Specific as You Can